Line Capacitance and Earth Capacitance Effect in Transmission Line

 Line to Neutral Capacitance?

-The capacitance between phase and neutral is called phase or line to neutral capacitance.
-Generally, in transmission line, the neutral wire is not used.
-The neutral wire used in mainly distribution purpose.
+The capacitance between phase and neutral is called a phase or line-to-neutral capacitance.
+Generally, in the transmission line, the neutral wire is not used.
+The neutral wire is used for mainly distribution purposes.

 Advantages of Capacitance Effect in Transmission Line

-There is an only one advantage of capacitance effect in a transmission line that is power factor improvement.
+There is only one advantage of the capacitance effect in a transmission line which is power factor improvement.
 The capacitance effect compensates a part of inductive reactive power and improves the power factor.
-As the power factor improves, the copper loss decreases and efficiency increases.
+As the power factor improves, the copper loss decreases, and efficiency increases.

 Disadvantages of Capacitance Effect in Transmission Line

-There are many disadvantages of capacitance effect in the transmission line which are explained below.
+There are many disadvantages of the capacitance effect in the transmission line which are explained below.

 Read Also: